-(1) As of December 31, 2018, Ms. Angelle and Messrs.
-Carrig, O'Toole and Waite held vested long term incentive grants totaling 39,158, 39,158, 20,005 and 34,665 restricted stock units, respectively.
+(1) In 2019, Ms. Angelle and Messrs.
+Carrig, O'Toole and Waite held vested, but unsettled, grants of restricted stock units totaling 51,658; 51,658; 20,005; and 47,265, respectively.
 Ms. Angelle has elected to defer settlement of the restricted stock units until the earlier of 10 years from the date of grant or her separation from service as a director.
 Messrs.
-O'Toole and Waite have elected to defer settlement of such restricted stock units until each of their dates of separation from service as a director.
-Mr. Carrig, with respect to 20,005 restricted stock units, elected to defer settlement of the restricted stock units until the earlier of 10 years from the date of grant or his separation from service as a director, and with respect to 19,153 restricted stock units, elected to defer settlement of such restricted stock units until the date of his separation from service as a member of our board of directors.
+O'Toole and Waite have elected to defer settlement of such restricted stock units until each of their dates of separation from service as a director on our board of directors.
+Mr. Carrig, with respect to 20,005 restricted stock units, elected to defer settlement of the restricted stock units until the earlier of 10 years from the date of grant or his separation from service as a director, and with respect to 31,635 restricted stock units, elected to defer settlement of such restricted stock units until the date of his separation from service as a member of our board of directors.